-If you’ve spent any time online over the past few weeks, you’ve probably come across plenty of jokes about the coronavirus quarantine and weight gain.
+If you’ve spent any time online over the past few weeks, you’ve probably come across plenty of jokes about the coronavirus quarantine, weight gain, and the quarantine diet.
 Social media users are posting memes to announce that they’ve canceled their summer body goals.
 Bloggers call their anticipated weight gain the “quarantine 15,” and overwhelmed parents have ditched their typical meal routine entirely.

 We live in uncertain times, but that doesn’t mean you have to lose track of your diet and fitness goals.
 Researchers from Harvard University found that exercising regularly and maintaining a healthy weight strengthen your immune system.

 So, what is the quarantine diet?
 The quarantine diet focuses on using nutritious, pandemic-friendly items while preventing negative behaviors like mindless snacking and stress-eating.